Skip to main content Skip to complementary content

 Creating a new connection

-You can create a connection to the analytic connector from the hub, from Data load editor in an existing app, or from Script editor in an existing script.
+You can create a connection to the analytic connector from the Analytics activity center, from Data load editor in an existing app, or from Script in an existing script.
 Follow the steps below to create a connection.

-1. Access the connector through Data load editor or Script editor.
+1. Access the connector through Data load editor or Script.

-Your connection is now listed under Data connections in Data load editor or Script editor.
+Your connection is now listed under Data connections in Data load editor or Script.

 Once you have created the connection, you can use it to load data with the requests and the platform's responses to them.
 Additionally, you can use it in chart expressions.
 For more information, see: